 Costa Rica is Australia's second largest trading partner in Central America.
-We jointly pursue common interests in multilateral fora, particularly the UN and UN organisations.
+We jointly pursue common interests in multilateral fora, particularly the United Nations (UN).

 Trade and investment opportunities exist in Costa Rica for Australian businesses, including in renewable energy and professional services.

+In 1884, Costa Rica opened a consular office in NSW.
 Australia and Costa Rica established diplomatic relations in 1974.
-Costa Rica opened an Embassy in Canberra in 2017 and has a consulate in Sydney.
+Costa Rica opened an Embassy in Canberra in 2017.

 Australia's Ambassador to Mexico hold non-resident accreditation to Costa Rica and Australia has an Honorary Consul in San José.

-Australia and Costa Rica are members of the Cairns Group of agricultural exporting countries, World Trade Organisation (WTO), United Nations (UN), and United Nations organisations.
+Australia and Costa Rica are members of the Cairns Group of agricultural exporting countries, World Trade Organisation (WTO) and United Nations (UN).

 Costa Rica is a member of the Pacific Alliance, Central American Integration System (SICA), Organization of American States (OAS), Community of Latin American and Caribbean States (CELAC), the Forum for East Asia-Latin America Cooperation (FEALAC), Association of Caribbean States (ACS), Africa, Caribbean and Pacific (ACP) Group of States, and other regional organisations.

-Costa Rica is likely to accede to the OECD in 2021.
+Costa Rica acceded to the OECD in 2021.

-- Australian visitors to Costa Rica (primary destination (2019 Dept of Home Affairs) # *
+- Australian visitors to Costa Rica (primary destination) (2020 Dept of Home Affairs) # *